deepset-ai/haystack-website/src/pages/docs_hub/usage/dashboard.md

 ### Number of Requests for the Last Month

-The section workspace statistics consists of 4 key figures which summarizes the most important numbers:
+The section workspace statistics consist of 4 key figures which summarizes the most important numbers:

 * **Number of files** which you uploaded to your workspace
 * **Number of docs** after preprocessing
 * **Average Response Time** of your requests
 * **Number of Requests today** within your workspace

-These figures helps you to keep track of your workspace performance and subsription boundries.
+These figures help you to keep track of your workspace performance and subscription boundaries.

 ![image](../img/HaystackHub_workspacestatistics.png)